As a coach, you’re probably focused on finding clients so that you can grow your business.

 Dedicate your resources to your paying clients, otherwise, why should they dedicate their time to you?

 You still need to set healthy boundaries, though.
-As you get more experience with your coaching clients, you’ll start to know how much you can take on without burning yourself out.
+As you get more experience with your clients, you’ll start to know how much you can take on without burning yourself out.

 Your client may have the exact background and goals you look for in a client, and you may have the exact set of skills and experience they’re looking for in a coach.
 But that alone doesn’t create chemistry.